MicrosoftDocs/cognitive-toolkit-docs/articles/Hands-On-Labs-Image-Recognition.md

+---
+title:   Hands-on Labs Image Recognition
+author:    chrisbasoglu
+date:    01/14/2017
+ms.author:   cbasoglu
+ms.date:   01/14/2017
+ms.custom:   cognitive-toolkit
+ms.topic:   conceptual
+ms.service:  Cognitive-services
+ms.devlang:   brainscript
+---

+# Hands-on Labs Image Recognition

 Note that this tutorial requires the latest master version, or the upcoming CNTK 1.7 which will be released soon.
-An intermediate binary download can be found in the [instructions for the KDD CNTK Hands-On Tutorial](./KDD-2016-Tutorial) that this tutorial was originally designed for.
+An intermediate binary download can be found in the [instructions for the KDD CNTK Hands-On Tutorial](./KDD-2016-Tutorial.md) that this tutorial was originally designed for.

-# Hands-On Lab: Image recognition with Convolutional Networks, Batch Normalization, and Residual Nets
+## Hands-On Lab: Image recognition with Convolutional Networks, Batch Normalization, and Residual Nets

 This hands-on lab shows how to implement convolution-based image recognition with CNTK.
 We will start with a common convolutional image-recognition architecture, add Batch Normalization,